johnwaghorn/configuration/tmux/README.md

 ### Add Config

-Place config file from this repo's directory into your home directory at `~/.tmux.conf`
+Place config file from this repo's directory into your home directory at `~/.tmux.conf`.
+Make changes to the config file as needed.

+> [!NOTE]
+> You may need to install `xclip` to copy text to the clipboard if you're on a Linux system, or `pbcopy` if you're on macOS.

 ### Install plugins